mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

 # Step 2: Create Bot monad transformer and configuration

-Strictly speaking part of this step is not required and a bit advanced for simple bot implementation.
+Strictly speaking part of this step is not required and a bit advanced for basic bot implementation.
 We are going to create a `Bot` monad only to improve the way we read configuration and reduce the amount of boilerplate code, but for the sake of simplicity, you can pass configuration parameter manually.